jmshrv/finamp/CONTRIBUTING.md

 ### Hive

 As said earlier, Finamp uses Hive for all data storage needs.
 If you're doing work that involves data storage, I recommend you read [the Hive docs](https://docs.hivedb.dev/#/).
 Please ensure that your changes work when upgrading Finamp from the current release to your changes, as not handling upgrades will cause the app to crash.

+## Translating

+Finamp uses Weblate to manage translations: **https://hosted.weblate.org/engage/finamp/**

+Feel free to add new languages if yours isn't there yet.
+If you have any questions, such as the context of a string, you can ask in the [Translation Discussions](https://github.com/jmshrv/finamp/discussions/categories/translations).